You must apply using the Joint Electronic Submission (Je-S) system.

 These need to be PDF copies of signed letters.
 Please use the Je-S attachment type ‘letter of support’.

-They must be a maximum of two sides of A4 (or equivalent), on headed paper per letter.
+They must be a maximum of 2 sides of A4 (or equivalent), on headed paper per letter.

-Host organisation letter of support (mandatory, maximum of two sides of A4)
+Host organisation letter of support (mandatory, maximum of 2 sides of A4)

 This is a letter of support from the Vice Chancellor or equivalent at your research organisation.
 It should include: